Bhimaneni Srinivasa Rao

 Bhimaneni Srinivasa Rao is an Indian film director, producer, actor and writer from Andhra Pradesh.
-He is also known as a remake specialist.
-He had several hit films to his credit including Subhamastu, Subhakankshalu, Suswagatam and Suryavamsam.
-He had also turned a tasteful producer by making Nee Thodu Kavali.
+He is also known as a remake specialist and director of various parody films.
+He has several hit films to his credit including Subhamastu, Subhakankshalu, Suswagatam and Suryavamsam.
+He also turned a producer by making Nee Thodu Kavali.
 He made his acting debut with Kudirithe Cup Coffee.